ACT with the Nurse Liaisons

 *A Note on Language

-We honor the experiences of participants with lived/living experience by not changing the language people used in these videos.
+We honor these stories by not adjusting the language people used to share their own experiences.
 However, some of the videos contain language that can perpetuate stigma toward people with substance use disorders.
-As healthcare workers, we should use person-first language to reduce stigma and bias.
+As healthcare workers, we should use person-first language to reduce stigma and bias when discussion addiction.
 Not doing so leads to worse outcomes and experiences.
-Please review this NIDA page on person-first language for preferred terms to use when communicating both verbally and in charts.
+Please review this NIDA page on person-first language for preferred terms to use when talking to and about people who use drugs.

-Nurses are first-responders to addiction treatment in the hospital
+Nurses are first responders to addiction treatment in the hospital

 Image Collage